Skip to content

 A married couple may elect to file their tax return under joint assessment, which may be beneficial under the higher joint tax allowance and could lower tax liabilities.
 For sole-proprietors of a business, any assessable profits must be filed within the individual return, and filing can be extended up to 3 months from the issuance date.

 Contact Startupr if you have any questions regarding your Hong Kong salary tax or personal tax forms.
-We offer assistance and consultation for taxation matters and other information in regards to corporate taxation, personal taxation and company formation.
+We offer assistance and consultation for taxation matters and other information regarding corporate taxation, personal taxation, and company formation.
 Feel free to get in touch with us for further information.

 WeChat